jasiegert/AF2_GPCR_Kinase/README.md

 # structural properties of kinase templates to be used
 kinase_temps = ["out", "all", "all" ] # Format is [DFG, aC_helix, salt_bridge]

-# kinases annotation list and PDB IDs to be excluded
+# kinases annotation list followed by PDB IDs to be excluded
 pdbs = [kinase_temps, "6N3O", "6N3L", "6N3N", "7QQ6", "7QWK"]
 ```